Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 12. unzip file ```unzip filename``` Check the file name through ```ls```, or directly press TAB to complete it automatically.
     ![Image text](https://i0.hdslb.com/bfs/article/02f7e0c7e6e88173891c66d1e11304a632b84f8b.png@!web-article-pic.webp)
 13. To delete the compressed package, use this command ```rm ./filename```
-14. Prevent my world server from being shut down after closing the ssh connection.
+14. Prevent Minecraft server from being shut down after closing the ssh connection.
 Create a new virtual window named minecraft ```screen -S minecraft```. case matters
 15. Run the game ```LD_LIBRARY_PATH=. ./bedrock_server``` Make sure you are in the correct server directory when running this command.
     ![Image text](https://i0.hdslb.com/bfs/article/09dcb8bc7352c409c6bb0acf96273a581a7f6e6e.png@1256w_692h_!web-article-pic.webp)
 16. If you cannot connect to the server, remember to check whether the server operator background management interface has released the 19132 udp port.
 Or it was blocked by the system firewall (generally speaking, the new system does not have a firewall by default).
-For details, please refer to the following instructions and usage.
+For details, please refer to the Commands and Usage Section.
 17. CTRL-C closes the server

 ## Bedrock Edition Server Configuration